jonahb/rpath/README.md

 RPath lets you query graphs, such as XML documents, with just Ruby.

-RPath can operate on [Nokogiri](http://www.nokogiri.org) documents, [REXML](http://www.germane-software.com/software/rexml/) documents, and the filesystem.
+RPath can operate on [Nokogiri](http://www.nokogiri.org) documents, [REXML](http://www.germane-software.com/software/rexml/) documents, [Oga](https://github.com/YorickPeterse/oga) documents, and the filesystem.
 Building adapters for other graphs is simple.

 Leading members of the Ruby community have [warned against](http://www.nokogiri.org/tutorials/searching_a_xml_html_document.html) RPath's approach.
 They're probably right!
 RPath is as much an experiment as a useful tool.